This post may contain affiliate links. Please read my privacy policy.

 - Ground white pepper

-How To Make This Recipe
+How To Make Char Kuey Teow

-Step 1: Grind all the ingredients of the chili paste using a mini food processor until fine.
-Heat up a wok with 1 teaspoon oil and stir-fry the chili paste until aromatic.
-Dish out and set aside.
+Grab a mini food processor and grind all the chili paste ingredients until they’re nice and fine.
+Then, heat up a wok with about a teaspoon of oil and stir-fry the chili paste until it smells amazing.
+Once it’s all fragrant, just dish it out and set it aside.

-Step 4: Add half the bean sprouts into the wok.
+Now, throw in half of the bean sprouts into the wok.

-Step 6: Add 2 1/2 tablespoons of the sauce into the wok and stir vigorously to blend well.
-Add an egg on top of the noodles.
-Use the spatula to break the egg yolk and stir to blend with the egg white.
-Flip the noodles and cover the egg, and wait for about 15 seconds.
+Now, pour in 2 1/2 tablespoons of the sauce and stir it all up quickly.
+Crack an egg right on top of the noodles, then use your spatula to break the yolk and mix it in with the whites.
+Flip the noodles over to cover the egg, and just let it sit for about 15 seconds.

 Cooking Tips

-Char Kuey Teow is one the most requested recipes on Rasa Malaysia.
-I have readers who’ve been begging me to post my Char Kuey Teow recipe since years ago.
+Char Koay Teow is one the most requested recipes on Rasa Malaysia.
+I have readers who’ve been begging me to post my Char Koay Teow recipe since years ago.

 Great things, especially a perfect recipe, is worth waiting for.
-Of course I’ve made Char Kuey Teow many times, but I wanted to share the ultimate Char Kuey Teow recipe, and this is it.
+Of course I’ve made Char Koay Teow many times, but I wanted to share the ultimate Char Kuey Teow recipe, and this is it.

 So, what are my secrets?

-- Wonder why the prawn in Penang Char Kuey Teow are always so succulent, juicy, and sweet?
+- Wonder why the prawn in Penang Char Koay Teow are always so succulent, juicy, and sweet?
 I believe some of the most famous stalls treat their prawn with sugar and ice water, or perhaps they are just very fresh.

 - Use lard if you can.
 That’s the secret for the rich silky taste.